Digital twinning of self-sensing structures using the statistical finite element method

 and the covariance matrix~$\ary C_{\ary d}$ is obtained from the squared-exponential kernel

 with the hyperparameters~$\sigma_d$ and~$\ell_d$.
 In the following, the three hyperparameters of the statistical model are collected in the vector

-We can now proceed in making statistical inference in light of the observed data~$\ary y$ and the posited statistical model~\eqref{eq:statModel}.
-Since all the variables in the statistical model are Gaussians we can write by inspection, see e.g.~\cite{murphy2012machine}, for the likelihood
+Next, the Bayesian inference of the random finite element solution~$\ary u$ and the hyperparameters~$\ary w$ in light of the observed data~$\ary y$ and the statistical model~\eqref{eq:statModel} are considered.
+Since all the variables in the statistical model are Gaussians one can write by inspection for the likelihood, see e.g.~\cite{murphy2012machine},